4 US citizens were kidnapped by gunmen in Mexico in case of mistaken identity, US official says | KRDO

 The FBI would not confirm the authenticity of the images, but CNN has confirmed the authenticity of the photos and video with a US official with knowledge of the investigation.
 CNN has also geolocated the images.

 The photos show a woman looking and then sitting next to three unmoving people lying on the ground outside a white minivan.
 All the doors of the van were open.
-It is unclear whether the four people in the photos were the US citizens.
+It is unclear whether the four people in the photos were the Americans.

 The woman then appears to have been loaded onto the bed of a white pickup truck, the photos show.
 Several unmoving people could be seen lying on the street next to the pickup truck, the photos show.